New York: A Documentary Film

 The Emmy Award–winning eight-part public television series on the history of New York City, conceived and written by James Sanders and Ric Burns.

 Produced by Steeplechase Films and directed by Ric Burns, New York: A Documentary Film is an eight-part, 17½-hour public television series, written by James Sanders and Ric Burns, chronicling the story of New York across over four centuries and four hundred square miles.
 The 1999 broadcast of the first five episodes was viewed by 19.4 million households across America, making it the third-most popular PBS documentary series of its kind in history.
 The series received the Alfred I. duPont award, an Emmy Award, and two Emmy nominations.
-A new, ninth episode, “The Future of Cities,” is currently in production for national broadcast in late 2021.
+Two new episodes, “The Future of Cities, Parts 1 & 2,” are currently in production for national broadcast in late 2021.

 A companion volume by Sanders and Burns, New York: An Illustrated History, published by Alfred A. Knopf in 1999 and in a revised and expanded editions in English and German in 2003, has sold 125,000 copies and remains a bestseller to this day.